 Biography

 I grew up in rural south Georgia, which inhabits many of my poems.
 They have appeared most recently in Still: the Journal, Rust + Moth, and Stone, River, Sky: An Anthology of Georgia Poems (Negative Capability, 2015).
 I studied English literature first at Abraham Baldwin College, where I edited the student literary magazine Pegasus, and then at Georgia College & State University, where I worked on The Peacock's Feet and twice received the Academy of American Poets University Prize.
 After teaching high school English for a year, I matriculated in the M.F.A.
 Poetry program at the University of Maryland, College Park, where I taught undergraduate creative writing workshops.
-I also write, perform, and record songs — drawing on folk and country music traditions — and play with fellow musicians at every chance.
 Most recently, I taught in the first-year writing program at Georgia Southern University.
 I'm currently seeking publication for my first novel, Quibble.

 This site and all original content copyright by Joshua Lavender.